 United States Naval Academy is a good choice for students pursuing an Economics degree.
 With 162 undergraduates, Economics is one of most popular majors at United States Naval Academy.
 This school is located in the suburban area of Annapolis, Maryland, near to shops and other amusement.

 Annapolis' 9:1 student-to-faculty ratio is one of the best in the country.Around 84.3% of the professors at this school are full-time and have regular office hours, so they are more available to students.
-Get a better idea of what student life at Annapolis is really like by seeing a few campus videos.
+Videos from Annapolis can be a great way to learn more about school.

 University of Pennsylvania is among your top options if you're planning on studying Economics.
 Students from the Economics program at University of Pennsylvania earn 44.1% more than the typical graduate with the same degree.
 University of Pennsylvania is among the largest schools in Pennsylvania.